YiYang-github/Study-notes/README.md

 # Study-notes
-The notes are a record of my own learning process, including Artificial Intelligence, Statistics and Computational Social Science.
+The notes are records of my own learning process, including Artificial Intelligence, Statistics and Computational Social Science.